Regiomontanus: Work

-During his time in Italy he completed Peuerbach's Almagest abridgement, Epytoma in almagesti Ptolemei.
+During his time in Italy he completed Peuerbach's abridgement of Almagest, Epytoma in almagesti Ptolemei.
 In 1464, he completed De triangulis omnimodis ("On Triangles of All Kinds").
 De triangulis omnimodis was one of the first textbooks presenting the current state of trigonometry and included lists of questions for review of individual chapters.
 In it he wrote:

-His work on arithmetic and algebra, Algorithmus Demonstratus, was among the first containing symbolic algebra.
 In 1465, he built a portable sundial for Pope Paul II.

 In Epytoma in almagesti Ptolemei, he critiqued the translation of Almagest by George of Trebizond, pointing out inaccuracies.
 Later Nicolaus Copernicus would refer to this book as an influence on his own work.

 A prolific author, Regiomontanus was internationally famous in his lifetime.
 Despite having completed only a quarter of what he had intended to write, he left a substantial body of work.
 Nicolaus Copernicus' teacher, Domenico Maria Novara da Ferrara, referred to Regiomontanus as having been his own teacher.
 There is speculation that Regiomontanus had arrived at a theory of heliocentrism before he died; a manuscript shows particular attention to the heliocentric theory of the Pythagorean Aristarchus, mention was also given to the motion of the earth in a letter to a friend.

 Much of the material on spherical trigonometry in Regiomontanus' On Triangles was taken directly from the twelfth-century work of Jabir ibn Aflah otherwise known as Geber, as noted in the sixteenth century by Gerolamo Cardano.